manisharavindh/manisharavindh/README.md

 ## Hello World 👋, I'm Manish Aravindh
-Developer with a passion for AI/ML, Web, Apps, and Games development.
+Student with a passion for AI/ML, Web, Apps, and Games development.
 I build clean, user-focused web experiences and love exploring Linux distros and system tinkering.
 Always learning, always evolving.
 As a curious and ever-learning individual, I'm always open to discussing these fascinating fields with other developers.
 Let's connect!

 <!-- Front End Developer who's also diving into AI/ML.
 I love creating user-friendly web experiences and constantly improving my skills.
 Currently exploring the fascinating world of Artificial Intelligence and Machine Learning.
 As a curious and ever-learning individual, I'm always open to discussing these fascinating fields with other developers.
 Let's connect! -->